mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/area_to_market_mapping.md

 **You may not create, rename, merge, or split markets during this mapping process.**

-**CRITICAL: If redundant markets exist (e.g., WA-VANCOUVER when OR-PORTLAND already covers integrated market), you must flag this as an error in the markets CSV, not attempt to map both to the same areas.**

 ---

 ## Regional Context (Know Your Region)